onekin/AnnotateGPT/README.md

 # CoReviewer
 [![Build Status](https://travis-ci.com/haritzmedina/reviewAndGo.svg?branch=master)](https://travis-ci.com/haritzmedina/reviewAndGo)

-Review&Go is a chrome extension to allow conference and journal reviewers to review papers using annotations.
+CoReviewer is a chrome extension to allow conference and journal reviewers to review papers using annotations.
 Main features:
 * Ease to install.
-Review&Go is just two-click away.
+CoReviewer is just two-click away.
 If you have previously installed any browser extension, installing Review&Go is a doddle!
 Last but not least, Review&Go is being certified by Chrome, before being uploaded to its web store.
 So, no security leaks.
 * Color-coding highlighting.
 You define a  Review Model (e.g., originality, legibility and so on), each model’s attribute is mapped to a colour to be used during highlighting at review time,
 * Qualify highlighting.
 Highlights can be associated with comments, grades (strengths and weaknesses) or references to the literature.
 Your comments would undertake a sentiment analysis to avoid offensive wordings.
 * Canvas view.
 Have a global picture of the review so far.
 The canvas is plotted along with the attributes of the review model.
 Gradations and highlights are shown within each plot.